Apply for a Community Garden Plot

 The growing season runs from March through October.
-Applications are due by March 22nd to participate in the Spring season, by May 24th for Summer, or by August 23rd for Fall -- orientations for new participants are held the weekend following these deadlines.
+Applications are due by March 14th to participate in the Spring season, by May (date TBD) for Summer and Fall -- orientations for new participants are held the weekend following these deadlines.

-Commitment: Garden participants are expected to attend a weekly garden training or work day.
+Commitment: Garden participants are expected to attend a twice-monthly garden training or work day.
 McGruder meets Saturdays from 9-11 am, and Wedgewood meets Sundays from 1-3 pm.
 You'd be required to visit your plot at least 1 additional day each week (with a recommendation of 2-3 days).

 Fee: An annual plot fee of $15-$30 is required, depending on plot size (except McGruder, which is free of charge).
 This fee will go toward expenses of the community garden.

 Note: Submitting an application does not guarantee a plot.
 We give priority to individuals who 1) face economic, health, cultural, or social barriers to growing their own food; 2) do not otherwise have access to land, 3) are connected to the location of the garden (ex. living in the neighborhood, working nearby, or attending school locally); and 4) are committed to participating in the full growing season.

 Still have questions?
 If you're interested in participating but have questions, we encourage you to go ahead and fill out an application so our Community Garden Manager, Kia, can follow up with you.
-You may also reach out to Kia at email@example.com or (615) 460-0172.
+You may also reach out to Kia at firstname.lastname@example.org or (615) 460-0172 ext.
+118.